 Mark Filip

-Filip functions as the keystone of the Kirkland & Ellis institutional capture pattern: the former Deputy Attorney General who wrote the DOJ's corporate prosecution framework, then returned to private practice and became its most prolific user for corporate defendants, while his protege and co-author Benczkowski cycled back into DOJ to oversee the same framework from the enforcement side.
+Filip is a central figure in the pattern of movement between Kirkland & Ellis and DOJ leadership.
+He is the former Deputy Attorney General who wrote the DOJ's corporate prosecution framework, then returned to private practice and became a frequent user of it on behalf of corporate defendants, while his former chief of staff and co-author Benczkowski cycled back into DOJ to oversee the same framework from the enforcement side.

-Mark Robert Filip (born June 1, 1966) is a Kirkland & Ellis partner who represents the single most concentrated revolving door in modern Department of Justice history.
+Mark Robert Filip (born June 1, 1966) is a Kirkland & Ellis partner whose career has moved repeatedly between senior Department of Justice posts and corporate criminal defense.
 A Marshall Scholar, Harvard Law Review editor, and former clerk to Justice Antonin Scalia, Filip moved from federal prosecutor to federal judge (Northern District of Illinois, 2004–2008, confirmed 96-0) to the 33rd Deputy Attorney General of the United States (2008–2009, confirmed unanimously), briefly serving as Acting Attorney General during the presidential transition of January 2009.
 He joined Kirkland & Ellis as partner in May 2009 and currently sits on the firm's Executive Committee.
-His combined known criminal penalties in cases defended at K&E exceed $14 billion.
+The combined known criminal penalties in cases he has defended at K&E exceed $14 billion.

-Filip's significance in this investigation is structural rather than biographical.
+Filip's relevance here is structural rather than biographical.
 As Deputy Attorney General, he authored the "Filip Memorandum" (August 28, 2008), which codified deferred prosecution agreements and non-prosecution agreements as a legitimate "third option" between indictment and declination, and established the "Filip Factors" for evaluating corporate cooperation.
 He drafted this framework with his chief of staff Brian Benczkowski.
-He then returned to K&E and became the most prolific practitioner of the very system he created, defending BP in the Deepwater Horizon criminal case ($4.525 billion, then the largest criminal resolution in U.S. history), Volkswagen in the Dieselgate scandal ($4.3 billion plea), and Boeing in the 737 MAX case ($2.5 billion DPA that Columbia Law Professor John Coffee called "one of the worst deferred prosecution agreements I have seen").
-The architect of the DPA framework became its most effective wielder for corporate defendants.
+He then returned to K&E and became a frequent practitioner of the system he had authored, defending BP in the Deepwater Horizon criminal case ($4.525 billion, then the largest criminal resolution in U.S. history), Volkswagen in the Dieselgate scandal ($4.3 billion plea), and Boeing in the 737 MAX case ($2.5 billion DPA that Columbia Law Professor John Coffee called "one of the worst deferred prosecution agreements I have seen").
+The author of the DPA framework thus became one of its most active users on behalf of corporate defendants.

 Filip also had oversight authority during the execution phase of the Jeffrey Epstein non-prosecution agreement.
 Deposition transcript EFTA00009329 confirms defense counsel appealed directly to DAG Filip's office, and a December 2018 defense document 1 sent by Epstein to Kathy Ruemmler invoked Filip as "the highest ranking official at the Department" to have reviewed the NPA.
 The NPA was signed September 24, 2007 — before Filip's confirmation — but Filip's office reviewed it during the execution phase when he assumed the DAG role in March 2008, and Epstein pled guilty June 30, 2008 while Filip was Deputy AG.
 Concurrently, K&E partner Ken Starr wrote to Filip's office lobbying to drop the Epstein federal case, while Benczkowski served as Filip's chief of staff.